-Cervical cancer prevention program saves livesJuly 16th, 2014 by Milly Dawson in Cancer /
+Cervical cancer prevention program saves livesJuly 16, 2014 by Milly Dawson in Medicine & Health / Cancer

 A 23-year old federal program for the early detection and treatment of cervical cancer markedly reduces illness and death among underserved, low-income women, yet its impact has been reduced by the fact that it has reached only 10 percent of the eligible population, finds a new study in the American Journal of Preventive Medicine.